bcgov/AzureFilesPoC/terraform/validation/README.md

 - The validation creates resources in a dedicated validation resource group
 - All resources have appropriate tags for tracking and governance
 - OIDC authentication eliminates the need for long-lived credentials

+## ⚠️ Private Endpoints & DNS Automation (Important)

+If your Terraform configuration creates Azure Private Endpoints, you **must** account for Azure Policy automation that manages Private DNS Zone associations.
+Always include a `lifecycle { ignore_changes = [private_dns_zone_group] }` block in your `azurerm_private_endpoint` resources to prevent Terraform from removing DNS associations created by policy.

+See [NotesAboutPrivateEndPoints.md](../modules/networking/private-endpoint/NotesAboutPrivateEndPoints.md) for details and code examples.